 - To sponsor a student in Preschool through High School, the cost of one full year is $360 (that is just $1/day!) and you may choose to pay this on a monthly basis at $30/month.

-- To sponsor a University student, the cost of one full year is $1,250 and you may choose to pay this on a monthly basis at $105/month.
-You also have the option to cosponsor a University student for $625/year or $53/month.
+- To sponsor a University student, the cost of one full year is $1,350 and you may choose to pay this on a monthly basis at $112.50/month.